 By Pamela Chanko

 Create confident, fluent readers.
-This delightful play gives children plenty of repeated reading practice with words from the "-ack" word family!
+This delightful play gives children plenty of repeated reading practice with words from the "-an" word family!
 Guaranteed to help children build the decoding skills that lead fluency and comprehension.
 They'll want to read them again and again!